-PentaStaph.
-In 2009, we sold our PentaStaph vaccine candidate and related assets to GSK for a total consideration of up to \$47.5 million, including a \$20 million upfront payment and \$26 million payable upon achievement of certain milestones related to PentaStaph, plus an additional \$1 million for the sale of our Staphylococcus epidermidis vaccine program and an additional \$0.5 million for transfer of certain specified materials.
-Through March 26, 2011, we had completed all of the milestones, and we received the final \$5 million milestone payment in April 2011.
+PentaStaph: In 2009, we sold our PentaStaph vaccine candidate and related assets to GSK for a total consideration of up to \$46 million, including a \$20 million upfront payment and \$26 million payable upon achievement of certain milestones related to PentaStaph.
+At the same time, we received an additional \$1 million for the sale of our Staphylococcus epidermidis vaccine program and an additional \$0.5 million for the transfer of certain specified materials.
+We have completed all of the milestones and we received the final \$5 million milestone payment in April 2011.
+We recognized the upfront payment from GSK ratably over the period of our participation on the PentaStaph joint steering committee, which ended in the second quarter of 2011.